13699

 Usage Growth

-As a social network, Snap can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.
+As a social network, Snap generates revenue growth by increasing its user base and charging advertisers more for the ads each user is shown.

-Over the last two years the number of Snap's daily active users, a key usage metric for the company, grew 19.4% annually to 383 million.
-This is a strong growth for a consumer internet company.
+Over the last two years, Snap's daily active users, a key performance metric for the company, grew 14.6% annually to 422 million.
+This is solid growth for a consumer internet company.

 Snap Daily Active Users